yclas/documentation/2015-03-06-how-to-add-tracking-codes.md

 Secondly, GA makes it easy for anyone managing a site to track and analyze this data.
 Its custom reports allow you to see your data the way you need to see it, whenever you need it.

 Lastly, everybody trusts Google Analytics data.
-Currently it's in use of around 55% of the 10,000 most popular websites and 49.95% of the top 1,000,000 websites.
+Currently it's in the use of around 55% of the 10,000 most popular websites and 49.95% of the top 1,000,000 websites.

 ## Adding the Analytics Tracking ID